New sponsor, new name: Introducing the Sky Sport Breakers

 • Five big challenges for new Sky marketing boss Steve Bayliss

 Bayliss previously worked as the GM of marketing at Foodstuffs for seven years between 2011 and 2018.
-His career also includes an over-six-year stint as the GM of marketing at Air New Zealand.
+His career also includes an over six-year stint as the GM of marketing at Air New Zealand.

 A major marketing challenge for Sky in the coming years will be to solidify its position as New Zealand's home of sport - something which has been challenged recently with the loss of broadcast rights for several sporting events, most notably this year's Rugby World Cup.